Type of Journey

 A visit to the village takes you a step closer to exploring and experiencing the culture, textures, and handicrafts of the region.

-The villages around the Little Rannhouse a variety of weaves.
+The villages around the Little Rannhouse have a variety of weaves.
 Tangalio is a unique weave of the region.
 The wavers use knots to create motifs and figures in a dotted pattern.
 Some of the most common items include woven shawls, stoles, and garments.

 The Mirs are known for their extraordinary beadwork to create braids, tassels, and necklaces.
 Moreover, Mir ladies use beadwork art to create bangles and sell them commercially.